 Books, Books, Books for Everyone!

-A $15,000 gift to the Green Bay Area Public Schools helped fund book fairs in all 14 of the district's Title 1 elementary schools for the 2011-2012 school year.
+Books continue to be a priority for The AFCF and funds have again been provided to the Green Bay Area Public Schools to help fund book fairs in all 14 of the district's Title 1 elementary schools.

 Students in all grades (K-6) were able to get one free book at the fair with the help of the AFCF.